So you’re considering buying an electric car and have done some research.

 What kind of intervals can I expect?

-Electric car servicing intervals depend on individual dealers.
+Electric car maintenance intervals depend on individual dealers.

-Is electric car servicing more expensive than regular car servicing?
+Is electric car maintenance more expensive than regular car servicing?

 No. In fact it should be much cheaper since there are so few parts to change.